-Analysis of an interaction (or more than one interaction) between two people in order for the student to demonstrate his or her understanding of how the people achieved or did not achieve shared understanding.
+Analysis of an interaction in order for the student to demonstrate his or her understanding of how the people achieved or did not achieve shared understanding.

-Videotaped demonstration of healing communication using a simulated patient displaying one of the common experiences of people in hospital.
+Videotaped demonstration of healing communication with a simulated patient experiencing one of the common experiences of people in hospital.
 Students will also provide an analysis of their interaction with the simulated patient including the feedback from the simulated patient.

-Attendance and participation in lab activities.
+Participation in lab activities.